Home » Fundamental Analysis

 Meanwhile, capital flow as an indicator reflects the net amount of the particular currency that is bought or sold by investors.
 In case a country has a positive capital flow balance, this indicates inflows of physical or portfolio investments from abroad exceed outflows from the country’s economy.
 And if the country has a negative capital flow balance, this indicates physical or portfolio investments held by foreign investors are lower compared to those held by domestic investors.

 Physical investment flows are comprised of foreign direct investments by enterprises that operate in various economic sectors (real estate, manufacturing, retail trade etc.) as well as of business activities such as domestic corporate acquisitions.
 To make such investments foreign enterprises need to buy the domestic currency and sell the foreign currency – or, these activities induce movement in the Forex market.
 We can say physical investment flows are indicative of actual investment activity.
-It is so, because these flows will change with changes in economic growth prospects and financial state of the particular country.
+It is so, because these flows will go through certain alterations whenever there are changes in the economic growth prospects and financial state of the particular country.
 Physical investment flows are also heavily influenced by changes in domestic legislation that aim to stimulate foreign investments.

 Capital Flows